cejkato2/linuxdays24/README.md

 # Content of the repository

-MANIFEST.in - what belongs into package (needed due to header files) pyproject.toml - how to build and pack (and test) the package src/* - source codes doc/* - configuration for sphinx
+* MANIFEST.in - what belongs into package (needed due to header files)
+* pyproject.toml - how to build and pack (and test) the package
+* src/* - source codes
+* docs/* - configuration for sphinx
+* linuxdays24-presentation - helpers for the presentation and evaluation